Randika00/Student-Support-Desk/README.md

-# Student-Support-Desk
+## Student-Support-Desk

-The  Student Help Desk is  the single point of service for students to receive technology support.
+The Student Help Desk strives to provide students access to the technology information and resources they need at the time they need it, along with instruction on how to leverage technology to be better learners